-The Additional Mock Pack (AMP) consists of four further 100-mark mock exam papers - Mock Exam 2 (Papers 1 and 2) and Mock Exam 3 (Papers 1 and 2).
-This is if you are retaking and have already sat the Mock Exam, or if you just want some extra question practice.
+The Additional Mock Pack (AMP) consists of two further 100-mark mock exam papers - Mock Exam 2 and Mock Exam 3.
+This is ideal if you are retaking and have already sat the Mock Exam, or if you just want some extra question practice.